Russel88/DAtest/README.md

 -   msf - Passed to fitFeatureModel
 -   zig - Passed to fitZig
 -   ds2 - Passed to DESeq
--   lim - Passed to eBayes
+-   lim - Passed to eBayes and DA.lim
--   lli - Passed to eBayes
+-   lli - Passed to eBayes and DA.lli
--   lli2 - Passed to eBayes
+-   lli2 - Passed to eBayes and DA.lli2
 -   kru - Passed to kruskal.test
 -   aov - Passed to aov
--   lao - Passed to aov
+-   lao - Passed to aov and DA.lao
--   lao2 - Passed to aov
+-   lao2 - Passed to aov and DA.lao2
 -   lrm - Passed to lm and lme
--   llm - Passed to lm and lme
+-   llm - Passed to lm, lme and DA.llm
--   llm2 - Passed to lm and lme
+-   llm2 - Passed to lm, lme and DA.llm2
 -   rai - Passed to raida
 -   spe - Passed to cor.test